-Registered Shareholders and duly appointed proxyholders will be able to attend, participate, submit questions and vote at the Meeting online at https://web.lumiagm.com/441932933.
+Registered Shareholders and duly appointed proxyholders will be able to attend, participate, submit questions and vote at the Meeting online at https://meetings.lumiconnect.com/400-804-549-499.
 Non-registered beneficial shareholders (being those persons who hold their shares through a broker, securities dealer, bank, trust company, custodian, nominee or similar entity) who have not duly appointed themselves as proxyholder may also virtually attend as guests.
 Guests will be able to virtually attend and listen to the Meeting but will not be able to vote or ask questions at the Meeting.

 As a holder of Common shares, you are entitled to attend the Meeting and to cast one vote for each Common share that you own.
 If you are a shareholder and are unable to attend the Meeting, you will still be able to vote by completing the proxy or voting instruction form (also known as a VIF) sent to you with the notice.
 The Circular explains how the voting process works.
 In order to be assured of a vote at the Meeting, registered Shareholders must submit the proxy to the Company's transfer agent, Computershare Investor Services Inc. ("Computershare"), at its Toronto offices no later than 10:00 a.m.
-(Eastern time) on Wednesday, August 7, 2024.
+(Eastern time) on Wednesday, August 6, 2025.
+In light of a potential postal strike by Canada Post employees, shareholders are encouraged to provide their proxy or voting instructions via telephone or Internet (as applicable) in order to ensure their proxy or voting instructions will be received on time.